BronyaCat/Many-Shot-Generator/README.md

 You can compile different Q&A prompts to test the effects of jailbreaking, modify the content in the prompt.json file.
 Each Q&A pair corresponds to 1 prompt for generating question and 1 prompt for generating answer.

-You can find two tested prompts in the prompts folder, one for generating harmful answers and one for generating misleading answers.
+You can find two tested prompts in the prompts folder, one for generating harmful Q&A and one for generating misleading Q&A.

 Harmful answers are divided into 4 dimensions: